MrOnlineCoder/SeamlessNodejsTemplate/README.md

 For that reason explicit usage of `any` is not allowed in linter rules.
 Instead, prefer to:

-- actually defining a certain type which possible in 99% of cases
+- actually defining a certain type which is possible in 99% of cases

 - use `unknown` when any type can be provided to a function